All

 Foveal detachment or cyst

-This is the first stage and has the mildest (often nearly undetectable, even) symptoms.
-Also called a macular cyst, it involves very minor damage to the macula.
+This is the first stage and has the mildest (often nearly undetectable) symptoms.
+Sometimes, it is called a macular cyst instead.
+It involves very minor damage to the central part of the retina.

 Impending macular hole

-At this stage, the macula has already developed a small hole, so symptoms begin to be noticeable.
-Your central vision may be blurred or distorted to the point where you start noting issues with reading.
+At this stage, the macula has already developed a small hole, so symptoms begin to appear.
+Your central vision may be blurred or distorted by now.
+Some people even report it to the point where they start noting issues with reading.

 Full-thickness hole

-At this stage, the macular hole is fully developed: it extends through the entire thickness of the macula.
+At this stage, the hole is fully developed.
+In other words, it extends through the entire thickness of the macula.
 Symptoms are pronounced and surgical macular hole repair is often needed.

 Full-thickness hole with posterior vitreous detachment

-A macular hole can occasionally come with a complete posterior vitreous detachment or PVD, which means in addition to the hole, the eye’s vitreous gel has completely separated from the macula as an added complication.
+A macular hole can occasionally come with a complete posterior vitreous detachment or PVD.
+This means in addition to the hole, the eye’s vitreous gel has completely separated from the macula.
+This is considered an added complication.

 As with many other eye issues, diagnosis is best done early so that macular hole treatment options may be explored before the problem worsens.